energywebfoundation/origin/docs/trade/exchange-io-erc1888.md

 ## deposit-watcher
 [Source code on GitHub](https://github.com/energywebfoundation/origin/tree/master/packages/trade/exchange-io-erc1888/src/deposit-watcher)

-The [deposit-watcher service](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange-io-erc1888/src/deposit-watcher/deposit-watcher.service.ts) sets up a listener for deposits and emits events to the DepositDiscoveredEventHandler when they occur.
+The [deposit-watcher service](https://github.com/energywebfoundation/origin/blob/master/packages/trade/exchange-io-erc1888/src/deposit-watcher/deposit-watcher.service.ts) sets up a listener for transfers (deposits) of [Energy Attribute Certificates (EACs)](../user-guide-glossary.md#energy-attribute-certificate) from the Registry to the Exchange's hot wallet, and emits events to the DepositDiscoveredEventHandler when they occur.

 When the deposit-watcher module initializes, The service does the following: